kiwixz/csgofloat/README.md

 ## Description

-This is a simple software to check wear float of CS:GO items.
-It uses APIs from Steam.
+At first, this is a simple software to check wear float of CS:GO items.
+This is now my Swiss army knife as a trader.
+It uses SteamPowered APIs.

 ![](https://raw.githubusercontent.com/kiwixz/csgofloat/master/screenshot.png "What it looks like")